KrysB4k/Plugin_ParticleSystem/README.md

 The exact steps of plugin installation depend on whether you are managing your TRLE project with TombIDE from the [Tomb Editor suite](https://github.com/TombEngine/TombEditorReleases/releases) or with old NG Center.

 ### 3.1 When using TombIDE
-Download the ZIP archive from the latest release.
+Download the **Plugin_ParticleSystem** ZIP archive from the latest release.
 Open your TRLE project in TombIDE, go to the **Plugin Manager** tab and click **Install plugin from .zip archive**.
 In the file explorer, find the plugin ZIP file and select it.
 The plugin should now be installed and ready to use.

 ### 3.2 When using NG Center
-Download the ZIP archive from the latest release.
+Download the **Plugin_ParticleSystem** ZIP archive from the latest release.
 Open NG Center and switch to your current TRLE project, if necessary.
 Go to the **Plugins** tab, then click **Install new Plugin**.
 Select **Install from ZIP**, locate the plugin ZIP in the file explorer and select it.
 The plugin should now be installed and ready to use.

 ## 4. How to use this plugin?